If you are interested in relieving at Linton Camp School, please email your CV to and your details will be passed onto the Team Leaders.

-To support students and staff Linton Camp School has developed the BALL Programme.
-This programme is the visible outworking of the Behaviour Management plan.
+To support students and staff Linton Camp School has developed the VALUES framework.
+This system is the visible outworking of the Behaviour Management plan.

-The BALL programme at Linton Camp School has been set up to provide for the ongoing commitment to the academic, social and emotional well-being of our children, staff, parents and community.
+The Values framework at Linton Camp School has been set up to provide for the ongoing commitment to the academic, social and emotional well-being of our children, staff, parents and community.
 Our aim is to have an environment where we share a common vision of our right to be safe, secure and free from emotional and physical harassment.

-Students who make appropriate choices in class as well as in the playground can be rewarded with BALL Cards.
-Awarded BALL cards get posted into the letterbox in the foyer and once a week several names are drawn from the box for a spot prize.
-Additionally, house points are awarded for each BALL Card with the points being tallied for the House Shields and Cup.
+Students who make appropriate choices in class as well as in the playground can be rewarded with Values Cards.
+Awarded Values cards get posted into the letterbox in the foyer and once a week several names are drawn from the box for a spot prize.
+Additionally, house points are awarded for each Values card with the points being tallied for the House Shields and Cup.